LEB-EPFL/basic_training/book/src/chapter_alignment/excitation_path/README.md

 ### 0

+Thread the FC/PC fiber adapter plate into the XY transaltion mount such that it is recessed as far as the barrel's internal amount will allow.

 ![](./step_0.jpg)

+### 1

+Attach three, 2" cage rods to the translation mount in the manner shown in the photos.
+Leave one cage rod hole open for the iris that will be installed in a later step.

 ![](./step_1.jpg)
 ![](./step_2.jpg)

+### 2

+Attach a 20 mm post to the bottom of the translation mount.
+Insert it into a post holder and attach a pedestal base.

 ![](./step_3.jpg)
 ![](./step_4.jpg)

+### 3

+Thread the 45 mm achromat into the cage plate.
+Ensure that the direction marked as \\( \infty \\) points away from the fiber adapter plate.

+Slide this assembly onto the cage rods.

+*Note the photo shows a CP02/M cage plate, but a CP33/M will work, too.*

 ![](./step_5.jpg)
 ![](./step_6.jpg)

+### 4

+Attach the assembly to an optical table.

 ![](./step_7.jpg)

+### 5

+Attach the fiber from the laser engine (provided to you) to the fiber adapter plate.
+Ensure that the key on the fiber connector aligns with the notch on fiber adapter plate.

 ![](./step_8.jpg)
 ![](./step_9.jpg)

+### 6

+Turn on the laser.
+Position a shear plate in front of the laser beam.

+Move the f = 45 mm lens in front of the fiber until the fringes on the shear plate are approximately parallel to the guideline.

+The first two images below show the fringe pattern with the lens too close and too far from the fiber.
+The third image shows the lens position with the fiber in the focal plane of the lens.

+Tighten the set screws on the cage plate once the correct position is found to lock it into place.

 ![](./step_10.jpg)
 ![](./step_11.jpg)
 ![](./step_12.jpg)

+### 7

+Slide the iris onto the end of the cage rods.

 ![](./step_13.jpg)

+### 8

+Note the dot on the bottom of the right-angle kinematic mirror mount.

+*We assume that there is a mirror already mounted inside the mount.*

 ![](./step_14.jpg)

+### 9

+Attach four cage rod adapters to the mirror mount.

+*Metric cage rod adapters are shown, but imperial adapters work equally well.*

 ![](./step_15.jpg)

+### 10

+Attach four, 0.25" cage rods to the opposite side of the mirror mount.

+*Three cage rods are shown because that was all that we had when this photo was taken.*

 ![](./step_16.jpg)

+### 11

+Attach cage rod adapters and the 30 mm post to the other right-angle kinematic mirror mount.

 ![](./step_17.jpg)
 ![](./step_18.jpg)

+### 12

+Attach a post holder with pedestal base to the mirror mount.

 ![](./step_19.jpg)

+### 13

+Attach one mirror mount to the other as shown using the cage rod adapters and 0.25" cage rods.

 ![](./step_20.jpg)

+### 14

+Attach the fiber output coupler subassembly to the steering mirrors subassembly by inserting the 2" cage rods into the other set of cage rod adapters.

 ![](./step_21.jpg)
 ![](./step_22.jpg)

+### 15

+Ensure that the assembly is level by checking the heights of the pedestals relative to the table.
+Adjust them if necessary.

 ![](./step_23.jpg)

+### 16

 ![](./step_24.jpg)
 ![](./step_25.jpg)
 ![](./step_26.jpg)